 - Introduce a secure payment system that both buyers and sellers can trust.
 You may want to consider an escrow feature.
 This is when you hold payment and only release it when the buyer has confirmed they have received the product or service

-In summary: Are you ready to build your marketplace startup?
+In summary: Are you ready to develop a marketplace startup?

 This means that you not only have to distinguish your marketplace from your competitors but nurture long-term relationships with buyers and sellers alike.
 This is a hard challenge, but ultimately a gratifying one.